 Doctor Jabs performed my tummy tuck, and it was beyond beautiful how my results look.
 I was so afraid of the process and am so beyond grateful for him!
 He ensured my tummy would look flat in his words!

 After the procedure, you will be instructed on how to take care of your surgical wounds and self-care methods that will ensure you achieve great results.
-Swelling will completely subside after a few weeks.
+The swelling will completely subside after a few weeks.
 Your ability to chew will be limited, and it is recommended that you stick to soft foods.
 If you have any questions or concerns during this time, please contact our office and speak with one of our helpful members of staff.

 The change of appearance of your chin will immediately be visible but will become more pronounced as you recover.
 The overall balance of your facial structure will be clearer when all swelling is complete, especially if you’ve opted for a comprehensive procedure that is combined with a rhinoplasty.

 The cost of the chin implantation procedure will vary greatly from person to person as each individuals’ needs are different.
-The type of implant used, the style of procedure and whether or not other treatments are included will have an impact.
+The type of implant used, the style of the procedure and whether or not other treatments are included will have an impact.
 The best way to get an accurate quote will be during your consultation.
 Please contact Cosmetic Surgery Associates to schedule a consultation with one of our highly trained and talented physicians today!

 If you have been thinking about chin implant surgery now is the time to see if you are a good candidate.
-Give us a call to set up a personalized one on one consultation with one of our Maryland board certified plastic surgeons.
-During the consultation they will go over the procedure in detail, answer all of your questions and help determine if you would be a good candidate.
+Give us a call to set up a personalized one on one consultation with one of our Maryland board-certified plastic surgeons.
+During the consultation, they will go over the procedure in detail, answer all of your questions and help determine if you would be a good candidate.
 Our office is located just 2 miles away from North Bethesda and 5 miles away from Potomac & Rockville.
 We look forward to meeting with you soon!